 Skelmorlie is an attractive small village on the sea's edge, which has a number of substantial weekend and summer homes for Glasgow folk built on the cliff top in Upper Skelmorlie.
 Lower Skelmorlie has a more mundane housing crammed between the coast and cliff.

 Skelmorlie Castle, built about 1502, has had a history of restoration, damage by fire and reconstruction.
 It remains an impressive sight albeit with a variety of architectural styles.
 The Castle was once home to John Graham (c 1795 - 1886) who made a fortune in the export of cloth from Glasgow and became an avid art collector.

 Fairlie Village,lying in the south of the parish, had a reputation as the "best village of the wealthy in Scotland" [Lord Cockburn in 1842].
 But its character has been changed by the building of bungalows in the inter-war and post-war years.
 Fairlie was renowned for the quality of the racing yachts produced by several generations of the Fife family, in a business on Bay Street which survived until the 1980s.
 Not far from the church is a 16th century Tower House.
 The Fairlie Parish Church has a plaque commemorating the pilot Alan Boyle, who flew the first British monoplane in 1909.

 The 'gem of the Clyde' may be visited online at the Largs Community Website.

 View photographs of Largs and the surrounding area.

-- The transcription of the section for Largs from the National Gazetteer (1868) provided by Colin Hinson.
+- The transcription of the section for Largs from the National Gazetteer of Great Britain and Ireland (1868) provided by Colin Hinson.

 Information about boundaries and administrative areas is available from A Vision of Britain through time.